 Choline is an essential nutrient that serves as a precursor to two important phospholipids that give your cell membrane their proper structure and function.
 It’s also involved it in critical functions like handling lipids and the synthesis of neurotransmitters.
 It may also help protect from fatty liver disease[*].
 Choline is most easily found in animal-sourced foods like eggs — especially the yolk!

 DHA is the active and essential form of dietary omega-3 fats.
 ALA is the inactive plant form that can get converted to DHA by a series of enzymes.
 Humans, however, are very limited in their capacity to do so, as only 4% of ALA can get turned into DHA[*].

 Seafood is a particularly rich source of DHA, such as salmon (2.2 g/100 g), mackerel (5.1 g/100 g) and oysters (672 mg/100 g).
 In comparison, 100 g of ground flax seeds will only yield 680 mg of actual DHA from 17.1 g of the ALA plant precursor form – that’s merely 4% efficiency.

 Understanding what makes food truly nourishing is like a diet superpower.
 No matter how your diet evolves you’ll always be able to pick nutrient-dense options.

 People trying to follow a well-formulated ketogenic diet can benefit from learning more about nutrient foods and getting inspired by some recipes.
-You can learn more about your food with Nutrita’s keto and low-carb food search engine that has over 4,000 items scored with the Nutrient density score, Keto score and Insulin index.
+One tool you can try is this handy keto food search engine and tracking app — Nutrita Pro.
+Nutria Pro has over 18,000 items scored with a nutrient density score, keto score and insulin index.